sigmie/sigmie.com/docs/v0/index.md

 │  ├─ primary 2
 │  ├─ replica of primary 1
 │  ├─ replica of primary 3
-├─ server 3 # [tl! remove]
+├─ server 3 # died
-│  ├─ primary 3 # [tl! remove]
-│  ├─ replica of primary 2 # [tl! remove]
-│  ├─ replica of primary 1 # [tl! remove]
 ```

-That’s because our Index consists of 3 shards, and even though a node containing some of our shards died.
+That's because our Index consists of 3 shards, and even though a node containing some of our shards died.
 We still have a copy of those data on the other 2 servers.

 #### What happens if two nodes die?
 And also even if our 2nd server died, we still have 3 shards of our Index 2 copies, and 1 primary.